hardenedlinux/Debian-GNU-Linux-Profiles/docs/hardened_boot/heads-atop-coreboot.md

 With the signature, the boot part becomes automatic, and you will have a measured (PCR 4 is used in the firmware stages.), signed, and automated boot scheme if you have chosen `autoboot-init`.

 #### Update 1
-[A new patch](https://github.com/persmule/heads/commit/afd3a005e078420bbbcfb8194fc90e02dcc25666) has been filed as PR with a feature not to generate hashes for initrd or modules if module.sig_enforce=1 is present, which may ease the updating of initrd from GNU/Linux OSes.
+[A new patch](https://github.com/persmule/heads/commit/fb4521865edad2da0371751f71da27904495f18d) has been filed as PR with a feature not to generate hashes for initrd or modules if module.sig_enforce=1 is present, which may ease the updating of initrd from GNU/Linux OSes.
 The corresponding config flag has been inserted into the heads' config provided by us.

 #### Update 2
-With [this patch](https://github.com/persmule/heads/commit/b027b583f92e00b33f2d10ebcbcac9970e545a61), Heads could be used on platforms with no TPM available (e.g. Thinkpad x200), retaining signed boot functionality.
-Older platform may need [this fix](https://github.com/persmule/heads/commit/e08b7106c612696baa8f4f7e15f1e0fafd5aa678) to make use of OHCI and/or UHCI host interface to communicate with USB smart card reader.
+With [this patch](https://github.com/persmule/heads/commit/8f481d09fbd0633c38d2d4340d0e0e1bcdb3293c), Heads could be used on platforms with no TPM available (e.g. Thinkpad x200), retaining signed boot functionality.
+Older platform may need [this fix](https://github.com/persmule/heads/commit/bd45a87a8f64e47e78f8d4d255b01d24dbe0e1ef) to make use of companion OHCI and/or UHCI host interfaces to communicate with USB smart card reader.

+#### Update 3
+With [this patch](https://github.com/persmule/heads/commit/1061fe40301bde413b3cdf6692cc674058fe8fc5), Heads could make use of [io386](https://github.com/hardenedlinux/io386) to perform lockdown similar to what has been described [here](https://github.com/hardenedlinux/Debian-GNU-Linux-Profiles/blob/master/docs/hardened_boot/grub-for-coreboot.md#update-for-coreboot-after-commit-2ac149d294af795710eb4bb20f093e9920604abd).
+The difference is, in this scheme for Heads, instead of passcode, OpenPGP card is used for owner to authenticate themselves for a writable SPI flash left for programming, since Heads is an operating system used as a boot loader.
+The config file and init script provided by us have been updated to support this.

 ### Reference:
 [1] [Heads-wiki](https://github.com/osresearch/heads-wiki)